Eric Johnson (guitarist): Guitars

 Johnson is best known for playing the lightly modified Fender Stratocasters and Gibson ES-335 electric guitars through either a Fender or Marshall amplifier, depending on whether he is targeting a clean rhythm, dirty rhythm, or lead tone.
 He tends to swap out the bridge pickups in some of his Stratocasters for DiMarzio HS-2 pickups, because they do not hum as much as standard single-coil pickups.
 Johnson has also played other guitar brands such as Robin, Rickenbacker, Jackson, Maton, and Charvel, one of which appears on the cover of the Ah Via Musicom album.
 In 2001, Johnson added a Gibson Custom Shop '59 Les Paul Reissue to his collection of guitars.
 Of note, he no longer uses a Dumble amplifier, as he had to replace a faulty component in his favorite Dumble, the Steel String Singer.
 It never sounded the same afterwards, and he sold the amplifier to Carlos Santana.

-Johnson has had several models built by his specifications for sale in the mass market.
+Johnson has had several models built to his specifications for sale in the mass market.
 In 2003, C. F. Martin & Company released a limited-edition Eric Johnson Signature MC-40 guitar built for him.
 Johnson donated 5% of the guitar's sales profit to his father's college, Jefferson Medical College (now called the Thomas Jefferson University).
 Johnson has also been known to use the Martin D-45 before his signature Martin guitar was released.

 In 2005, Fender released an Eric Johnson Signature Fender Stratocaster also built to his specifications.
 This was followed up by the Eric Johnson Signature Stratocaster Rosewood model in 2009.
 It featured the same specifications as the Eric Johnson Maple Neck guitar, but with the addition of an unusual three-ply, eight-hole white pick guard, hotter treble pickup, and a bound rosewood laminated fingerboard with pearloid dot position markers.

 In January 2006, a man named Brian Sparks was arrested for posing as Johnson, and in the process, defrauding businesses out of about US$18,000 worth of guitars and equipment.
 Also in 2006, some of Johnson's guitars that had been stolen 24 years earlier were recovered.

 Johnson has also released other signature gear such as GHS Eric Johnson Nickel Rockers Electric Guitar Strings, DiMarzio DP211 Eric Johnson Signature Custom Pickups, and a Fulton-Webb amplifier.
 Jim Dunlop also has released an Eric Johnson signature Jazz III plectrum and an Eric Johnson signature Fuzz Face.
 The Eminence Eric Johnson signature 12" alnico guitar speaker was introduced in 2012.

 In early 2015, Roland Corporation announced the Eric Johnson Tone Capsule, an accessory to Roland Blues Cube amplifiers.

-In March 2018, Fender released an Eric Johnson Signature Thinline Fender Stratocaster built to exactly the same specifications as his first signature Strat, the sole exception being that the guitar is a semihollow design, which is a rarity for Fender.
+In March 2018, Fender released an Eric Johnson Signature Thinline Fender Stratocaster built to exactly the same specifications as his first signature Strat, the sole exception being that the guitar is a semihollow design.
 The guitar is available in Vintage White and two-color Sunburst, with quarter-sawn maple necks exclusively.